Muriesk/Castlevania-2-Better-Heart-Drop-Rates/README.md

 All monsters drop a heart now.

-Small Hearts are worth 1 heart, Medium Hearts are worth 3 herats, and Large Hearts are worth 5 hearts.
+Small Hearts are worth 1 heart, Medium Hearts are worth 3 hearts, and Large Hearts are worth 5 hearts.

 Castlevania II - Simon's Quest (USA).nes